Walmart Canada: Unionization

+Quebec

-The United Food and Commercial Workers Union (UFCW), which had long been unsuccessful in unionizing Walmarts in the United States and much of Canada, was able to take advantage of Quebec's union-friendly laws to make some progress.
-These laws permit card check organizing, which gives unions more power than secret ballot organizing used in the rest of Canada, and mandates arbitration if the two sides fail to reach a contract.
-The UFCW argued that union card-signing was more democratic than secret votes because "when there is a vote Walmart uses intimidation tactics".
-In addition, Quebec's labour relations board had ordered Walmart Canada to stop "intimidating and harassing" cashiers at a store in Sainte-Foy, near Quebec City in the midst of an organizing drive.
-Walmart has responded, mostly by shutting down unionized stores or stalling labour contract negotiations.
-For instance they closed their Saguenay, Quebec store, in April 2005 after workers unionized and just days before contract settlement by binding arbitration, putting 190 employees out of work.
+The UHCW had previously been unsuccessful in unionizing Walmarts in most of North America, but was able to use some of Quebec's union-friendly laws to its advantage.
+These laws permit card check organizing and mandates arbitration if the two sides fail to reach a contract.
+The UFCW promoted union card-signing over secret votes to prevent Walmart from using "intimidation tactics".
+Quebec's labour relations board ordered Walmart Canada to stop intimidating and harassing cashiers at a store in Sainte-Foy (near Quebec City) in the midst of an organizing drive.
+Walmart closed their Saguenay store in April 2005 after workers unionized and days before contract settlement by binding arbitration, putting 190 employees out of work.
 Walmart argued that the store was not profitable and the Supreme Court of Canada affirmed 6–3 on November 27, 2009, that the company had the legal right to close the store.
-Walmart also closed its automotive centre in Gatineau, Quebec, after employees unionized and an arbitrator imposed a 33% wage increase.

-There was the successful unionization by the UFCW of a Walmart store in Jonquière, Quebec in August 2004, as told in the documentary Wal-Mart: The High Cost of Low Price.
-The initial card check organizing efforts fell one vote short, and in April 2004 a secret ballot to join the union was defeated 53% to 47%.
-However, when a group of managers gathered just outside the front door to celebrate for the TV cameras and taunt union supporters as they left the store, this spectacle offended many of the workers that originally voted against the union and caused them to switch sides, leading to a second and successful card check that unionized the store in August 2004.
-However, nine days of negotiation between the UFCW and Wal-Mart were fruitless, with the union accusing the company of not negotiating in good faith while Walmart argued that the union wanted the store to hire an additional 30 workers.
-Walmart closed the store five months later because the company did not approve of the new "business plan" a union would require, and this move was permitted by Quebec law as long as the closure was permanent.